poncj/solidity-token-and-airdrop/README.md

 So for a successful installation, we must first deploy the contracts, and then upload the files from the production folder to the hosting.

-### How to deploy contracts
+### How to /deploy/ contracts

-1. Download repository to your local machine.
+1. Download full repository to your local machine.

 2. Open /deploy/ dir via VS Code